Travertine logo

 WE ARE

-Travertine is working to scale the Travertine Process for electrolytic chemical upcycling, no-waste critical element extraction, and permanent carbon dioxide removal.
-We are inspired by natural rock weathering and mineralization, which is the way the Earth removes gigatons of CO2 from the atmosphere, locking it up for millions of years.
+Our team is working to scale the Travertine Process for chemical recycling, no-waste critical element extraction, and decarbonized building materials.
+Our process mimics the natural cycles that regulate atmospheric carbon dioxide.
 Travertine is based in Boulder, CO, USA with a team of engineers and scientists dedicated to scaling practical solutions to climate change.

 JOIN OUR TEAM >